mattlianje/pin/README.md

 Developers will often work on one part, without knowing what goes on in the others.

-Drop a few pins, and you have the beautiful diagram above of your entire Org's dataflow.
+Drop a few pins, and you have the beautiful diagram above of your org's dataflow.
 ```scala
 import pin.core._